jeffbass/yin-yang-ranch/README.rst

 - **imageZMQ**: Python classes that transport OpenCV images from imagenodes to imagehubs.
   See `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
-- **imagehub**: Python programs that gather images and sensor data from multiple Raspberry Pi and other computers via imagezmq.
+- **imagehub**: receives event messages, images and sensor data from multiple Raspberry Pi and other computers via imagezmq.
   See `imagehub: Receiving and saving images and event data from multiple Raspberry Pi's. <https://github.com/jeffbass/imagehub>`_
-- **librarian**: Python programs that index and store images, as well as perform additional image processing including feature extraction, image and object classification and creating text descriptions and summaries.
+- **librarian**: reads the **imagehub** event logs and stored images to answer questions about them.
+A prototype of the **librarian** code is contained in this repository.
+It can answer simple queries like those in the SMS texting example above.
-- **commhub**: Python programs that provide a natural language interface for asking various questions about the images (is the water running? was a coyote sighted today?) using data compiled by the librarian.
+  See `The Librarian Prototype. <docs/librarian-prototype.rst>`_ Also, for an excellent alternative to my own librarian design, see this `approach. <#an-excellent-alternative-design-for-an-imagehub--librarian-combination>`_
-- **commagents**: Python programs that connect various communication channels to the commhub, including an SMS/texting agent (example shown above), an email agent, a webchat agent and an agent to keep the Yin Yang Ranch dashboard updated.
+- **commhub**: provides a very simple natural language interface for answering questions about events and images (is the water running? was a coyote sighted today?).
+It parses the inbound questions and provides simple answers using data from the imagehub event logs.
+The **commhub** has methods for different channels of communication with end users.
+The prototype **commhub** code in this repository implements 2 communications channels: 1) SMS texting (using Google Voice and its Gmail interface) and 2) a terminal window CLI text interface.
-- **yin-yang-ranch** (*this GitHub repository*): Overall project documentation and design.
-Also contains
+- **commagents**: are separate Python programs connects each communication channel to the **commhub**.
+For example, an SMS/texting agent (example shown above), is implemented as ``gmail_watcher.py`` in this repository.
+Future **commagents** such as an email agent and a webchat agent are being developed.
-  Python programs that manage operations, like monitoring the health status of all the subsystems, including electrical power and internet access.
-Currently, this repository is mostly documentation for the overall system and some hardware descriptions and diagrams.
+- **yin-yang-ranch** (*this GitHub repository*): contains overall project documentation and design.
+This repository also contains prototype Python programs for the **librarian**, **commhub** and an example **commagent**.
+It also contains example programs that monitor the health status of **imagenodes**.

 This distributed design allows each computer to do what it does best.
 A Raspberry Pi with a PiCamera can watch a water meter for needle motion, then transmit only those images show the water flow changes (from flowing to not flowing or vice versa).
-The logic for motion detection and image selection runs in the Raspberry Pi, which only sends relevant images to the **imagehub**, saving network bandwidth.
+The logic for motion detection and image selection runs in the Raspberry Pi **imagenode**, which only sends relevant images to the **imagehub**, saving network bandwidth.
 The **imagehub** stores the event messages and images from multiple nodes at the same time.
-The **librarian** program does further analysis of the images and event messages, for example, using character extraction and recognition to read the numeric digits in the water meter and answer questions about water flow per day or per month.
+The **librarian** program answers user queries about images and event messages.
 A more complete "which computer does what" explanation can be found in `Distributing tasks among the multiple computers. <docs/distributed-flow.rst>`_